How to make a delicious pesto with wild garlic

+Wild Garlic in the spring.
 Taking walks around the Haute Savoie are truly wonderful.
-The breathtaking views, fresh air, mountain scenes and tranquility of the countryside, coupled with the wildlife, flora and fauna make walking in this part of France a ‘must do’ when visiting this region.
+The breathtaking views, fresh air, mountain scenes and tranquillity of the countryside, coupled with the wildlife, flora and fauna make walking in this part of France a ‘must do’ when visiting this region.

 Wild garlic or Allium ursinum to use its Latin name is a wild relative of the chive family native to Europe and Asia.
+In French, this is Ail l’ours.
 It is also known as bears garlic, wood garlic, ramsons, buckrams and broad-leaved garlic.
-The latin name is due to the brown bear liking for this plant and digging up the bulbs.
+The Latin name is due to the brown bear liking for this plant and digging up the bulbs.
 They are also a favourite of the wild boar known as the ‘Sanglier’ in France.
 The Sanglier features on the Chasse menu in the autumn during hunting season here.

 The wild garlic plants grow in woodlands and flower in the spring before the deciduous trees have their leaves.
 The air in early spring is filled with their garlic-like scent.
 The leaves are similar to the lily of the valley and the flower heads are a round ball, but only contain flowers no bulbils.

 The leaves are edible and the flowers and bulbs are tasty too.
-The leaves can be used as a salad, boiled as a vegetable like spinach, used in soups, or in pesto in place of the basil.
-There is a Cornish Yarg cheese which has a rind coated in wild garlic leaves.
+You can use the leaves in a salad, boiled as a vegetable like spinach, used in soups, or in pesto in place of the basil.
+There is a Cornish Yarg cheese which has a rind coated with wild garlic leaves.